FreedomGovernment/FreedomCoC/.github/code_of_conduct.md

 #### Enforcement

 I'll ban you just because I want to, espechially if you're a goodie-goodie or #woke lib-tard spouting off some critical race or geneder theory horse shit.
+If you tread on us we will tread on you.

 #### Attribution